lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_morality.md

 with care.

 At least this: openness does not seek to impose its own truth but instead acts as a mirror to reflect what may obscure our awareness and freedom.
-Blind certainty and the libido dominandi—the lust for domination—are not condemned as "wrong" in an absolute sense but are noticed as patterns that close the space of exploration and understanding.
+[Blind certainty][2] and [the libido dominandi][3]—the lust for domination—are not condemned as "wrong" in an absolute sense but are noticed as patterns that close the space of exploration and understanding.
 These concepts bind the heart and mind, limiting our ability to remain open to new possibilities, questions, and shared truths.

 But also perhaps this: openness points out such patterns not as a moral authority, but as an act of compassion.
 Blind certainty refuses to listen,